kinkou/configurist/README.md

 ## Requirements

 - Rails >= 8.
 Currently, Configurist is tested only with Rails 8, but it is likely compatible with older versions as it relies on basic Rails functionality.
 - PostgreSQL >= 15.
-The gem uses the `NULLS NOT DISTINCT` index parameter for `Configurist::Models::Settings` model to ensure consistency (see the Limitations section for more details).
+The gem uses the `NULLS NOT DISTINCT` index parameter (see [PostgreSQL doc](https://www.postgresql.org/docs/15/sql-createindex.html)) for `Configurist::Models::Settings` model to ensure consistency.

 ## Settings
 ```ruby